 - Eighth Five Year Plan (1992-97): This plan aimed at employment generation but later failed in achieving most of its targets.

-- Tenth Five Year Plan (2002-2007): The tenth five-year plan aimed in the reduction of poverty ratio from 26 per cent to 21 per cent by the year 2007 and also to help the children in completing five years of schooling by 2007.
+- Tenth Five Year Plan (2002-2007): The tenth five-year plan aimed at the reduction of the poverty ratio from 26 percent to 21 percent by the year 2007 and also to help the children in completing five years of schooling by 2007.

 Poverty Alleviation Programmes in India

-As per the 2011-2012 estimation by the Planning Commission of India, 25.7 percent of the rural population was under the below-poverty line and for the urban areas, it was 13.7 percent.
-The rate of poverty in the rural areas is comparatively higher than that in the urban areas due to the lack of proper infrastructure, insufficient food supply and poor employment system.
+As per the 2011-2012 estimation by the Planning Commission of India, 25.7 % of the rural population was under the below-poverty line and for the urban areas, it was 13.7 %.
+The rate of poverty in the rural areas is comparatively higher than that in the urban areas due to the lack of proper infrastructure, insufficient food supply, and poor employment system.